RatKinng/FireLord/cosmos-firelord/README.md

 # FireLord COSMOS Stack

 This folder packages a ready-to-run OpenC3 COSMOS instance for FireLord field testing.
-It mounts the FireLord LoRa plugin, exposes the COSMOS web UI locally, and includes a bridge profile for piping radio traffic from a USB dongle into COSMOS tools.
+It mounts the FireLord LoRa plugin, exposes the COSMOS web UI locally, and includes a bridge profile for piping radio traffic from a base-station FireLord node (USB serial) into COSMOS tools.

 ## What's Here